The Month of Mourning

 Naqsh-e Jahan Square

 There's also the Armenian quarter, New Julfa, lining the river bank.
 The Armenians were permitted refuge by Shah Abbas from 1606, partly out of compassion and partly because it was thought that their knowledge of the silk trade would be beneficial.
 The people still live here harmoniously.
-There are numerous intricately carved and colourful churches, most notably the Vank (Holy Saviuor) Cathedral, which has an extraordinary multi coloured and frescoed interior.
-There's also a museum containing ancient bibles and other artefacts.
+There are numerous intricately carved and colourful churches, most notably the Vank (Holy Saviour) Cathedral, which has an extraordinary multi coloured and frescoed interior.
+And a museum containing ancient bibles and other artefacts.

 Last stop on this part of visit is Kashan, which has the Royal Gardens of Fin and the 18th century, Agha Bozorg Mosque.
 The mosque is famous for its imposing dome and large sunken Madrassah.
 The huge wooden door that guards the entrance is said to have as many studs as there are verses of the Quran.
 Kashan is also famed for its restored merchant houses and I wander idly round one of those.
 The courtyard is quiet and restful.

 Tehran, the capital of Iran next.
 And read more about Iran here.